rakutentech/android-analytics/README.md

 ## Getting started

-To access and use the Analytics artifacts, you must add the Analytics GitHub Packages repository to your root Gradle config.
+To access and use the Analytics artifacts, you must add the Analytics GitHub Packages repository to your project's Gradle config.

 ```gradle
 repositories {